How Long a Domain Really Takes to Propagate (2026)

 # Name Server: KIM.NS.CLOUDFLARE.COM

-1. Flush your local DNS cache when only your machine seems stuck:
+1. Flush your own cache only when just your machine is stuck:

 # macOS